 2. Click the Grade Defaults tab and select Advanced Options..

-4. When Allow players from a higher grade to play in this grade is ticked, players entered in a higher grade team are be able to be selected to play in this grade ie. they are allowed to play down in a lower grade.
+4. When Allow players from a higher grade to play in this grade is ticked, players entered in a team seeded/graded higher are able to be selected to play in this grade ie. they are allowed to play down in a lower grade.

-5. Untick this checkbox to prevent players from higher grades being able to be selected.
+5. Untick this checkbox to prevent players from higher seeded/graded teams from being able to be selected.
 Click Done.
 Any competitions subsequently created using this grade, will inherit this default setting.

 Bulk edit grade defaults